RayAUS/10-Man-Ranked-Bot/README.md

 # Weather Discord Bot

-Created using typescript, Using an api from https://openweathermap.org/, via the axios javascript library
+Created using typescript, Using an api from https://openweathermap.org/, via the axios javascript library.
+To keep the bot 24/7 I use the express library and essentialy keep the code going as long as it keeps getting ping http requests.
 ## Usage

 ### Discord